Tips on how to avoid scams

 Here are some things that you should know in order to protect yourself:

 - Canada Revenue Agency (CRA), Immigration, Refugees and Citizenship Canada (IRCC), and Canadian Border Services (CBSA) will never demand immediate payment by Interac e-transfer, bitcoin, prepaid credit cards or gift cards from retailers such as iTunes, Amazon, or others.
-They will not threaten you with arrest or deportation unless you make a payment or share personal information.
+They will not threaten you with arrest or deportation, and would not ask for personal information or a payment.

 - Do not click on links in suspicious emails.
 You can preview an email address or web link by rolling your mouse over it to check if it’s legitimate.
 You can learn more about information security here: https://www.queensu.ca/its/security